Fat-Frumos/giftstore/README.md

 ##### Application requirements

 1. JDK version: 8.
-Use Streams, java.time.*, an etc. where it is appropriate. (the JDK version can be increased in agreement with the mentor/group coordinator/run coordinator)
+Use Streams, java.time.*, an etc. where it is appropriate.
+    (the JDK version can be increased in agreement with the mentor/group coordinator/run coordinator)
 2. Application packages root: com.epam.esm.
 3. Java Code Convention is mandatory (exception: margin size –120 characters).
-4. Apache Maven/Gradle, latest version.
+4. Apache Maven, latest version.
 Multi-module project.
 5. Spring Framework, the latest version.
-6. Database: PostgreSQL/MySQL, latest version.
+6. Database: PostgreSQL, latest version.
 7. Testing: JUnit, the latest version, Mockito.
 8. Service layer should be covered with unit tests not less than 80%.

 #### Part 3

-This sub-module covers following topics:
+This submodule covers following topics:
 1. ORM
 2. JPA & Hibernate
 3. Transactions
    ORM stands for Object Relational Mapping.
-It’s a bit of an abstract concept – but basically it’s a technique that allows us to query and change data from the database in an object oriented way.
-ORMs provide a high-level abstraction upon a relational database that allows a developer to write Java code instead of SQL to create, read, update and delete data and schemas in their database.
-Developers can use the programming language they are comfortable with to work with a database instead of writing SQL statements or stored procedures.
-A JPA (Java Persistence API) is a specification of Java which is used to access, manage, and persist data between Java object and relational database.
+It’s a bit of an abstract concept –
+4. but basically it’s a technique that allows us to query and change data from the database in an object oriented way.
+5. ORMs provide a high-level abstraction upon a relational database that allows a developer to write
+6. Java code instead of SQL to create, read, update and delete data and schemas in their database.
+7. Developers can use the programming language they are comfortable with to work with a database instead of writing SQL statements or stored procedures.
+8. A JPA (Java Persistence API) is a specification of Java which is used to access, manage, and persist data between Java object and relational database.
    It is considered as a standard approach for Object Relational Mapping.
 JPA can be seen as a bridge between object-oriented domain models and relational database systems.
 Being a specification, JPA doesn't perform any operation by itself.
 Thus, it requires implementation.
    So, ORM tools like Hibernate, TopLink, and iBatis implements JPA specifications for data persistence.
    A transaction usually means a sequence of information exchange and related work (such as database updating) that is treated as a unit for the purposes of satisfying a request and for ensuring database integrity.
    For a transaction to be completed and database changes to made permanent, a transaction has to be completed in its entirety.

 ##### Application requirements